Understanding the Benefits of Coaching for Employees

 Studies show coaching makes a positive difference to the way people feel, relate to others, and work through everyday difficulties.
 As well as showing improvements in practical areas like performance at work and the ability to develop new skills and competencies.

 There’s a lot that goes on in a coaching session.
-Coaches can offer an objective outside perspective, bring awareness to our blind spots, and help us reconnect to our inner wisdom.
+Coaches can offer an objective outside perspective, bring awareness to our weak spots, and help us reconnect to our inner wisdom.

 Coaching is occasionally conflated with therapy, because there’s admittedly some overlap between the two.
 Needless to say, they are both quite different and serve very distinct purposes.